 The Fund will continue to engage with a wide range of stakeholders to promote accessibility, and to enhance understanding of GCF’s operations and processes.
 It will survey stakeholders to gain a better understanding of where the barriers to engagement are, and will more clearly signal the kinds of projects and programmes it is looking to finance by providing guidance on the Fund’s investment criteria, risk appetite, standards and processes.
 GCF will revise and simplify the proposal approval process, and will streamline and simplify its processes and templates particularly for micro-scale activities in LDCs and SIDS.

-Maximizing the engagement of the Private Sector
+Maximising the engagement of the Private Sector

 GCF’s Private Sector Facility is a unique feature of the Fund, enabling engagement with the private sector to support the Fund’s aim of driving a paradigm shift to low-emission and climate-resilient development pathways.
 Building on existing work, GCF aims to crowd-in and maximise the engagement of the private sector at the national, regional and international levels.
 The Board will analyse barriers to crowding-in and engagement, and will also re-consider the recommendations of the Private Sector Advisory Group including on enhancing GCF capacity, the accreditation procedures for private sector entities, enhancing private sector involvement with the readiness programme and reducing currency risks.